 - What do I have to do to the Interior of my Basement for the new Door?

 Will a Walkout Door Work for My Home?

-The first question you need to figure out is wether or not your home will be approved for an exterior door addition below grade.
+The first question you need to figure out is whether or not your home will be approved for an exterior door addition below grade.

-As per the City of Calgary website al new basement entry will require a building permit.
+As per the City of Calgary website all new basement entries will require a building permit.
 (Source).
-These building permits are designed to make sure that safety and structural intergrity is maintained throughout the building process.
+These building permits are designed to make sure that safety and structural integrity is maintained throughout the building process.
 They are also in place to make sure that all land use bylaws and rules are followed.

 Here are some of the guidelines.

 When adding new exterior doors to your concrete foundation wall, a professional Engineer’s structural review is required when one or more of the following applies:

 - The width of a new opening exceeds 1.2m (4’-0”)

 - The combined width of all new and existing openings in one wall exceeds 25% of the overall length of that wall

 - The width of solid wall which remains between an existing opening and a new opening is less than the width of either of those openings